Assuming systems have been breached key to cyber readiness: Panel

 The remaining panel members were Mr Iurie Turcanu, Moldova's Deputy Prime Minister of Digitalisation, and Mr Janusz Cieszynski, Poland's Secretary of State and Government Plenipotentiary for Cybersecurity.

-Speaking to Singapore reporters virtually after the session, Mrs Teo was asked if the recent attacks on Singtel's two Australian subsidiaries - mobile operator Optus and tech consulting firm Dialog - deliberately targeted the Singapore telco.
+Meeting with Singapore reporters through a video link after the session, Mrs Teo was asked whether the recent attacks on Singtel's two Australian subsidiaries - mobile operator Optus and tech consulting firm Dialog - deliberately targeted the Singapore telco.

-"The Australian Cybersecurity Agency is in close discussions with Optus and we must let them complete their investigations at the appropriate time," she said in reply.
+"The Australian Cybersecurity Agency is in close discussions with Optus and we must let them complete their investigations at the appropriate time," she said.

 On Monday, Singtel said the hack on Dialog, which it bought earlier in 2022, might have compromised the data of fewer than 20 clients and 1,000 current and former staff.

-The revelation of Dialog's attack came a month after Optus said it had suffered a massive security breach exposing the details of 9.8 million former and current customers.
-Singtel said there was no evidence that the two recent incidents are linked.
+The revelation about Dialog's attack came a month after Optus said it had suffered a massive security breach exposing the details of 9.8 million former and current customers.
+These include customers' names, dates of birth, phone numbers and e-mail addresses.
+Singtel said there was no evidence that the two recent incidents were linked.

 Mrs Teo said: "The important thing is to consider what lessons can be drawn from the incident.
 Always ask ourselves: 'What is it telling us that we didn't know before?
 And what must we do better in our own cyber security?'"